 Difference between services

 Equivalency between services is by pay grade.
-United States Navy commissioned officer ranks have two distinct sets of rank insignia: On dress uniform a series of stripes similar to Commonwealth naval ranks are worn; on service khaki, working uniforms (Navy Working Uniform [NWU], and coveralls), and special uniform situations (combat utilities, flight suits, and USMC uniforms when worn by Navy officers assigned or attached to USMC units), the rank insignia are identical to the equivalent rank in the US Marine Corps.
+United States Navy commissioned officer ranks to have two distinct sets of rank insignia: On dress uniform, a series of stripes similar to Commonwealth naval ranks are worn; on service khaki, working uniforms (Navy Working Uniform [NWU], and coveralls), and special uniform situations (combat utilities, flight suits, and USMC uniforms when worn by Navy officers assigned or attached to USMC units), the rank insignia are identical to the equivalent rank in the US Marine Corps.

 |E-4||Petty Officer Third Class||PO3||Noncommissioned Officer|

 |E-5||Petty Officer Second Class||PO2||Noncommissioned Officer|

 |W-2||Chief warrant officer two||CWO-2|

 |W-3||Chief warrant officer three||CWO-3|

 |O-2||Lieutenant Junior Grade||LTJG||Junior Officer|

 |O-4||Lieutenant Commander||LCDR||Junior Officer|